hazelcast/hazelcast/docs/design/sql/05-ddl.md

 ### 1.2 Description

 `CREATE EXTERNAL TABLE` registers a virtual table that references an external storage system.
-For some storage systems, it does not create a physical entity until a write occurs.
-Column list is optional, as for some storage systems and serialization formats, it is possible to infer it.
+For some storage systems it does not create a physical entity until a write occurs.
+Column list is optional; if not specified, we will attempt to infer it from sample data or from the options.

 The table is created in the `public` schema.
 The name of the table must be distinct from the name of any other table in the schema.